 Bookworms paradise: the beautiful town Hay-on-Wye

-After driving through the Brecon Beacons for a while and visiting the lake Llangorse, we were on a lookout for beautiful villages in Wales.
+After driving through the Brecon Beacons for a while and visiting Llangorse Lake, we were on a lookout for beautiful villages in Wales.
 I did a lot of research and reading before heading to South Wales and I found some spots and hidden gems that I mostly left for the last trip of our long weekend in Wales, however, there was one that we could visit on the second day in Wales.
 That was the bookworm’s paradise – a small market town that has more bookshops that residents (just joking).
 Well, anyway, there were many bookshops – over 20!
 Considering the population of about 1.5K people, it’s a lot of bookshops.

 Even if you’re not the greatest lover of reading, Hay-on-Wye is a charming town.
 It’s very photogenic with its narrow streets and beautiful storefronts.
 It also has amazing options for food for any budget, so it is worth staying there for lunch or dinner if you wish.